2022 NJCAA DI Men’s Outdoor Track & Field Rating Index – Week 1

-NEW ORLEANS – Here is the first installment of the NJCAA Division I Men’s Outdoor Track & Field National Rating Index for the 2021 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Accordingly, the debut version of the 2022 NJCAA Division I Men’s Outdoor National Track & Field Rating Index was released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons have been used as this objective list is compiled solely of current marks from the 2022 indoor and outdoor track & field seasons.

 NJCAA Division I — Men's Outdoor Track & Field